twumm/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+PropTypes are used for typechecking the properties on our application.
+This ensures whichever prop we pass down is the type of data we expect.
+It's important we typecheck in JavaScript mainly because it is a loosely typed language - that is it does not check types it receives and assumes or converts variables as it deems fit.
 - [ ] Describe a life-cycle event in React?
+Life-cycles in React are various stages an app/website goes through from when the user loads it, interacts with it and eventually close it.
+An example of a life cycle event in React is `componentDidUpdate`.
+This lifecylce is called whenever a slice of state in the React app is changed.
+The `componentDidUpdate` lifecycle is the ideal place to update the state of an up when the user interacts with it without refreshing or reloading the app.
+It is one of the lifecycles that truely helps to build Single-Page-Applications(SPA)
 - [ ] Explain the details of a Higher Order Component?
+HOCs make it possible for developers to reuse the logic of a component across the application.
+It receives a Component(or more) as argument(s) and returns a new component.
+I can refer to this as giving our components super-powers or putting them on steroids!
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+1. Using raw CSS - We get to use raw CSS and get all the benefits(auto-complete etc).
+2. ReactStrap - Already made styles or components based on BootStrap.
+It is a quick way to style your application without doing a 'lot of work'.
+3. styled-components - Makes components(styled) readable.
+Gives us the ability to use JavaScript to play around in CSS!

 ## Project Setup